reynamarie/labreport4/index.md

 Keys pressed: `vim<space>ListExamples.java<enter>``<i><k><k><k><k><k><k><l><l><l><l><l><l><l><delete>2` `:wq!<enter>`
 The  `vim<space>ListExamples.java<enter>` command allows us to edit the code in `ListExamples.java` in vim, using just the command line in the terminal.
 This command fixes the bug in the `merge function` that was given to us in step 6 by changing the code to increment by `index2` instead of by `index1`.
 This effect was having the code increment correctly so that our test pass.
 The effect of `<i>` in vim is so that we are in insert mode and can edit the code.
 The effect of `<k>` in vim allows our cursor to go up one line with each `<k>` key pressed.
 The effect of `<l>` in vim allows our cursor to go right.
-Then I typed `:wq!` to save the changes we made and quit.
+Then I used the key `<delete>` and then pressed `2` so that the code correctly incremented.
+Since the bug is fixed, I typed `:wq!` to save the changes we made and quit.

 ## Step 8
 ![Image](logieng6.jpg)